Our Clinical Principles

 Our clinicians follow evidence-based assessment and prescribing practices, grounded in current clinical evidence and professional standards, including those of the Royal Australian and New Zealand College of Psychiatrists (RANZCP).

-Assessment and treatment decisions draw one stablished guidelines, individual clinical judgement and the specific needs of each patient.
+Assessment and treatment decisions draw on established guidelines, individual clinical judgement and your specific needs.

-Dokotela operates a collaborative-care model in which psychiatrists, general practitioners, nurse practitioners, psychologists and other health professionals work together to support each patient.
+Dokotela operates a collaborative-care model in which psychiatrists, general practitioners, nurse practitioners, psychologists and other health professionals work together to support you.

-Working alongside a patient’s existing treating team help sensure care is coordinated, informed and continuous.
+Working alongside your existing treating team helps ensure your care is coordinated, informed and continuous.

 We believe good care is a partnership.

-Our clinicians discuss the potential benefits and risks of different options, provide clear recommendations, and support patients to make informed decisions about their own treatment.
+Our clinicians discuss the potential benefits and risks of different options, provide clear recommendations, and support you to make informed decisions about your own treatment.

-Patients are active participants in their care, share responsibility for their treatment journey, and retain autonomy over the decisions that affect them.
+You're an active participant in your care, share responsibility for your treatment, and retain autonomy over the decisions that affect you.

 Where medication forms part of treatment, our clinicians prescribe carefully and review it regularly.